 Risk Factors for Endometriosis in Monkeys

-Like women, the risk factors in monkeys include, familial history, age, estrogen and environmental exposures.
+Like women, the risk factors in monkeys include, familial history, age, estrogens and environmental exposures.
 The link between estrogens, specifically estradiol implants, increases significantly with repeated exposures.
 Monkeys who have had more than three estradiol implants over the course of their lifetimes were nine times more likely to have the disease than their counterparts.
 Similarly, connections between environmental toxin exposures and risk of endometriosis have been noted.

 An interesting finding in monkeys, perhaps not identified in humans, is a link between uterine surgery (hysterotomy), such as c-section or abortion and increased risk of ectopic endometriosis, by as much as five-fold.
 The theory being that the surgery ‘seeds’ the disease process by releasing the endometrial cells into the peritoneal cavity.
 Laparoscopic surgeries do not appear to increase risk, but the data are limited.